 It’s not a secret… eating disorders affect our oral health.

-- Anorexia Nervosa– Anorexia commonly shows up as an obsession to reach the “perfect” weight.
-An excessive fear of gaining weight and having a distorted perception of body image.
+- Anorexia Nervosa– An excessive fear of gaining weight and having a distorted perception of body image.

-- Bulimia Nervosa– Bulimia is characterized by repeatedly but discreetly binge eating and then engaging in behaviors that over compensate for the overeating such as self-induced vomiting, over using laxatives, or compulsively exercising.
+- Bulimia Nervosa– Repeatedly binge eating and then as a result, engaging in behaviors that over compensate, such as self-induced vomiting, over using laxatives, or compulsively exercising.

-Eating disorders can cause severe pain and sensitivity to the teeth and gums, promoting sufferers to seek dental help.
-Dentists are often the first health care professionals to see signs and symptoms of eating disorders.
+Consequently, eating disorders can cause severe pain and sensitivity to the teeth and gums.
+Often promoting sufferers to seek dental help.
+Therefor, dentists are often the first health care professionals to see signs and symptoms of eating disorders.

 Dental Symptoms of an eating disorder